Universal scaling of the velocity field in crack front propagation

 In this Letter we develop an alternative strategy.
 We show that the study of the space and time correlations of the local velocity field, a quantity which is experimentally accessible, allows to capture the universal features of the dynamics without any arbitrariness nor any tunable parameter, even at finite driving speed.
 We propose and characterize the scaling forms of these functions and show how they relate with the critical exponents of the avalanche dynamics and with the range of the interactions in the system.
-Our predictions are tested on numerical simulations and experimental datas of crack propagation.
-For concreteness we focus our discussion on this system, however, as will be discussed in the conclusion, our main results hold for all systems displaying avalanche dynamics but driven at finite velocity.
+Our predictions are tested on numerical simulations and experimental data of crack propagation, but are expected to hold for all systems displaying avalanche dynamics but driven at finite velocity.

 In Fig.~\ref{Fig:Intro} we show a sketch of the crack front where $u(x,t)$ is the front position at point $x$ and time $t$.
-Its equation of motion in adimensional units writes :
+Its equation of motion in adimensional units writes (see Eq.(11) of the Supplemental Material \cite{SupMat} and also \cite{griffith1920, freund1990, demery2014, basu2019}) :

+with $v(x,t) = \partial_t u(x,t)$.
 The mobility $\mu$ has the dimension of a velocity.
-In an ideal elastic material it coincides with the Rayleigh velocity $c_R$ but it is in general much smaller (see Supplemental Material (SupMat)).
-The first term $f$ is the driving force, $\eta(x,u)$ is the normalized toughness fluctuations and the last term accounts for the elasticity along the interface.
+In an ideal elastic material it coincides with the Rayleigh velocity $c_R$ but it is in general much smaller \cite{SupMat}.
+The first term is the adimensional force $f$ which drives the crack propagation, $\eta(x,u)$ is the normalized toughness fluctuations and the last term accounts for the elasticity along the interface.
 In general this interaction is long-range with $0 < \alpha \leq 2$ ($\alpha = 2$ corresponds to short-range elasticity).
 In particular for the crack \cite{gao1989} and the wetting fronts \cite{joanny1984} it was shown that $\alpha=1$.